AlaSQL/alasql/README.md

     SELECT * FROM one ORDER BY a DESC;
     ASSERT [{a:3},{a:2},{a:1}];
 ```

+### SQLLOGICTEST

+AlaSQL uses SQLLOGICTEST to test it compatibility aith SQL-92.
+The tests include about 140000
+different queries and statements.

+Result for all test files without select4.test and select5.test in total on May 19, 2015 15:45

+* tests - 138365
+* parsed ok - 135205 (98%)
+* run ok - 86330 (62%) <----- this is the most important number in the test
+* time - 452s

+See detailed information at [TESTLOG](TESTLOG.md).

 ### Warnings
 AlaSQL project is very young and still in active development phase, therefore it may have some bugs.
 Please, wait a little bit before start to use it in production.
 I am going to add more tests and clean the code before relaese more stable version 0.1.0.
 Please, submit any bugs and suggestions in [Issues page](https://github.com/agershun/alasql/issues).